open-resources/dash_curriculum/tutorial/part1/chapter2.md

 if __name__ == '__main__':
     app.run_server()
 ```
 These lines are for running your app.
 A Dash server is launched which is required to keep the app up and running.
-The `if` statement makes sure that the app is not launched if we were to import the app as a module and is a Python convention that you don't have have to understand fully.
+The `if` statement makes sure that the app is not launched if we were to import the app as a module and is a Python convention for which an explanation goes beyond the scope of this curriculum.

 ```{note}
 The "server" is referring to a Python process that runs locally on your computer.
 It will be accessible from our laptop only.
 In Chapter 5 we will see how to start this Python process on a web server ("deployment"), which is a computer in the cloud that let's anyone access the page.